-This policy governs sexual misconduct involving students, and applies to such students regardless of sex, race, national origin, disability, part-time/fulltime status, sexual orientation, gender identity, or other protected status.
+This policy governs sexual misconduct involving all members of the Trident Community, and applies to such members regardless of sex, race, national origin, disability, part-time/fulltime status, sexual orientation, gender identity, or other protected status.

 Complaints of discrimination or harassment on the basis of sex or gender that do not involve sexual misconduct are governed by Trident's Policy against Discrimination as published in Trident's Policy Handbook.
-Any complaints related to discrimination that do not involve sexual misconduct may be submitted through the University Complaint Resolution System (CRS) or directly to the Office of Compliance at Compliance@Trident.edu
+Any complaints related to discrimination that do not involve sexual misconduct may be submitted through the University Complaint Resolution System (CRS) or directly to the Office of the Ombudsman at Ombudsman@Trident.edu